Quick Start

 Method 1: Use Higress Console

-in browser and log into Higress Console using the credential obtained above.
+After configuration, log into Higress Console using the credential just configured.

 Click "Domain Management" on the navigation bar left.
 Click "Create Domain" button.
 Then fill the form according to the image below and click "Confirm" button.